-PHITSANULOK PROVINCE, Kingdom of Thailand -- Royal Thai Gen. Pornpipat Benyasri, Royal Thai Armed Forces defence forces chief, Michael Heath, U.S. Embassy in Thailand chargé d'affaires, and Maj.
+PHITSANULOK PROVINCE, Kingdom of Thailand -- Royal Thai Gen. Pornpipat Benyasri, Royal Thai Armed Forces defense forces chief, Michael Heath, U.S. Embassy in Thailand chargé d'affaires, and Maj.
 Gen. Pete Johnson, U.S. Army Pacific deputy commander, led the opening ceremony for Exercise Cobra Gold 2020 at the Akathotsarot Camp in Phitsanulok province, Kingdom of Thailand, Feb.
 25, 2020.
 They were joined by the ambassadors of Japan, Republic of Korea, Indonesia and Malaysia, along with a representative from Singapore, and many other dignitaries and national leaders representing numerous other participating nations.

 The 39th iteration of Cobra Gold is co-sponsored by the Royal Thai Armed Forces and the U.S. Armed Forces.
 This year the exercise will take place from Feb.
 25 to March 6 and will focus on humanitarian civic action, a cyber exercise, an amphibious assault exercise, a humanitarian assistance and disaster relief exercise, culminating in the combined arms live fire exercise.

 "This is the 39th Cobra Gold, making it the longest running international military exercise in the world," Heath said.
 "While Cobra Gold is founded on the long and rich history of U.S.-Thai friendship, the exercise is clearly focused on the future and has grown to showcase multilateral friendship and interoperability."

 New additions to the exercise will introduce a landmine demolition demonstration and the participation of the F-35B Lightning II fighter aircraft.